 Amador City California

-Because Sutter Creek is Amador County’s most walkable town, there are plenty of other reminders of the great Gold Rush era that can be seen on foot, like Knight Foundry, the Sutter Creek Cemetery, and Preston Castle —one of the oldest and best-known reform schools in the United State.
+The town of Sutter Creek is the most walkable town in Gold Country.
+There are plenty of reminders of the great Gold Rush era that can be seen on foot, like Knight Foundry, the Sutter Creek Cemetery, and Preston Castle —one of the oldest and best-known reform schools in the United State.

 Walking Tours are an excellent way for guests of any age to explore the Black Chasm Cavern.
 A wooden walkway has been constructed to take you through the main room of the cavern and show off the unique rock formations hanging from the ceiling. – 15701 Pioneer Volcano Rd, Volcano, CA 95689